Why Choose NPC's Medical Assistant Program (MDA)?

 NPC offers thorough training in both the administrative and clinical functions required of today’s professional medical office assistant.
 Medical assistants complete administrative and clinical tasks in the offices of physicians, podiatrists, chiropractors, and other health practitioners.
 The NPC program meets or exceeds the Arizona State Board of Medical Examiners training requirements.
 You can be certain you are gaining the necessary knowledge to succeed in this rapidly growing field.

 For your convenience, the program is offered at both the Little Colorado Campus in Winslow and the White Mountain Campus in Show Low.
-New internship opportunities exist in Holbrook, Show Low, Snowflake/Taylor, Springerville/Eagar and Winslow.
+New externship opportunities exist in Holbrook, Show Low, Snowflake/Taylor, Springerville/Eagar and Winslow.

 - NPC has one of the lowest tuition rates in the entire state of Arizona.
 You will spend less while getting a quality education in this vital field.